Markestic

 1.1.
 The Framework Agreement is intended to set out the framework for cooperation between the Parties.

 1.2.
-Under the Framework Agreement, the Client is under no obligation to submit individual orders (hereinafter referred to as “Individual Orders”, collectively “Individual Orders”).
-The Agency is not under any obligation to accept an Individual Mandate.
+Under the Framework Agreement, the Client is under no obligation to submit individual orders (hereinafter referred to as “Individual Order”, collectively “Individual Orders”).
+The Agency is not under any obligation to accept an Individual Order.

 1.3.
-The Parties agree that the Agency shall perform the digital agency activities for the Client on the basis of the Client’s Individual Assignments, as set out in the Framework Agreement, and that the Client shall pay the Agency the fees set out in the Individual Assignments.
+The Parties agree that the Agency shall perform the digital agency activities for the Client on the basis of the Client’s Individual Orders, as set out in the Framework Agreement, and that the Client shall pay the Agency the fees set out in the Individual Orders.

 1.4.
-A Specific Mandate specifies the tasks to be carried out by the Agency.
+An Individual Order specifies the tasks to be carried out by the Agency.

 1.5.
 The Individual Order shall be signed by the person(s) authorised to represent the Parties on the basis of the company register or by the contact person(s) designated by the Parties on behalf of both Parties.

 1.6.
-Any changes to the terms of the Specific Order shall be decided by mutual agreement of the Parties in writing.
-If a modification to the Individual Mandate is required or the Individual Mandate is not accepted by the Agency, the Agency shall notify the Client of this fact.
+Any changes to the terms of the Individual Order shall be decided by mutual agreement of the Parties in writing.
+If a modification to the Individual Order is required or the Individual Order is not accepted by the Agency, the Agency shall notify the Client of this fact.

 1.7.
 The Individual Order shall enter into force upon mutual written approval of the Parties.